 This program provides tuition, educational expenses and a monthly stipend on an annual basis to students who will serve not less than one year for every year of scholarship support, or two years whichever is greater.
 Students must be full time and maintaining satisfactory academic progress.
 To request an application, call 1-800-221-9393.Armed Forces Health Professions Scholarship Programs

 Information is available on Navy, Air Force, and Army Health Professions scholarship in the Student Affairs Office.
 These scholarships provide educational expenses and a monthly stipend.
-Students who apply and are accepted accrue active military duty on a year-to-year basis, with a minimum of two year service obligation.
+Students who apply and are accepted accrue active military duty on a year-to-year basis, with a minimum of a two-year service obligation.
 There are also grants available during residency.Federal Loan ProgramWilliam D. Ford Direct Loan Program

 Direct Loans are low-interest loans for students to help pay for the cost of their education.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
 To apply for a Direct Loan, a medical student is required to file a FAFSA, complete a master promissory note (MPN) and Entrance Counseling.
-The current interest rate is 6.8%.
-Students will pay 1% at the time of disbursement, and so will receive 99% of the gross loan amount.
+The current interest rate is 6.8 percent.
+Students will pay 1 percent at the time of disbursement, and so will receive 99 percent of the gross loan amount.

 Federal Grad PLUS Loans are available to graduate students who file the FAFSA and pass a credit check.
 The loan limit for each year is the annual cost of attendance (COA) minus other financial assistance.
 If your requested amount is too high, it will be reduced to fit within the COA budget.
 Central Michigan University College of Medicine must determine your William D. Ford Direct Loan eligibility before you may borrow under the Grad PLUS program.
-The interest rate is 7.9%.
+The interest rate is 7.9 percent.
 As with William D. Ford Direct Loans and private loans, interest begins to accumulate at the time the first disbursement is made.
 You may choose to pay the interest while in school in order to avoid "paying interest on interest" (capitalizing interest).
-The Federal Direct PLUS Loan Program requires a 3% origination fee and a 1% default fee.
-Students will pay the full 4% at the time of disbursement, and so will receive 96% of the gross loan amount.Entrance & Exit Session
+The Federal Direct PLUS Loan Program requires a 3 percent origination fee and a 1 percent default fee.
+Students will pay the full 4 percent at the time of disbursement, and so will receive 96 percent of the gross loan amount.Entrance & Exit Session

 All students who borrower a William D. Ford Direct Loan must complete loan entrance counseling prior to the release of loan funds.Federal Direct Loan and Graduate PLUS Loan ActivationYou can complete both your Master Promissory Notes (Direct loan and Graduate PLUS Loan) and Entrance Counseling online after signing in at: www.studentloans.gov.

-Please allow 15-20 business days to process a Federal Direct Loan and Graduate PLUS Loan.
+Please allow 15 to 20 business days to process a Federal Direct Loan and Graduate PLUS Loan.